andreoliwa/nitpick/docs/cli.rst

     Usage: nitpick init [OPTIONS] [STYLE_URLS]...

-      Create a [tool.nitpick] section in the configuration file if it doesn't exist already.
+      Create a [tool.nitpick] section in the configuration file.

     Options:
-      --help  Show this message and exit.
+      -f, --force  Overwrite the section if it already exists --help       Show this message and exit.